graalvm/graalvm-demos/micronaut-nativeimage/README.md

 If you're on Windows or macOS, the process is little different and isn't covered here.

 Typically, the first question is what base image to use?
 GraalVM Native Image supports both static and dynamically linked executables, with dynamic being the default.
-So as our native executable is dynamically linked against glibc, we'll need a base image that includes it.
+So as our native executable is dynamically linked against `glibc`, we'll need a base image that includes it.
-One of the smallest base images we could use is Alpine Linux with glibc.
+One of the smallest base images we could use is Alpine Linux with `glibc`.

 ![](keyboard.jpg) create a `Dockerfile` with the following contents: